 While your LinkedIn profile and your resume share several similarities, they’re not the same.
 Your LinkedIn should display your broad career history and connections to people, companies, and interest groups.
 Your resume should be a tailored document with a clear job target.

-Savvy job seekers should leverage both a resume and LinkedIn to support their job applications.
+According to Jb’s team of career experts, professional resume writers, and experienced LinkedIn profile writers, savvy job seekers should leverage both a resume and LinkedIn to support their job applications.
 Since your LinkedIn profile and your resume are different, you may want to upload your resume to your LinkedIn profile.

 Your LinkedIn can be a more comprehensive version of your work history, but your resume should still be tailored to your career goals.
 While a keyword-optimized profile can help a recruiter or hiring manager find you on LinkedIn, most hiring professionals still want to see a resume before bringing you in for an interview.